On directional second-order tangent sets of analytic sets and applications in optimization: Introduction

 \section{Introduction}

 Second-order tangent constructions are fundamental tools in variational analysis, optimization, and nonsmooth geometry.
-They arise naturally in the study of second-order optimality conditions, stability, and sensitivity analysis for constrained problems, particularly when the feasible set lacks smooth manifold structure.
-A systematic account of second-order tangent sets and their role in vector and scalar optimization can be found in the survey of Giorgi, Jiménez, and Novo~\cite{GiJiNo10} and in the monograph of Khan, Tammer, and Zălinescu~\cite{KTZ15}.
+They arise naturally in the study of second-order optimality conditions, quadratic growth, stability, and sensitivity analysis for constrained problems, especially when the feasible set is singular and cannot be treated by classical smooth manifold methods.
+General background on second-order tangent sets and their role in optimization may be found, for example, in the survey of Giorgi, Jiménez, and Novo \cite{GiJiNo10} and in the monograph of Khan, Tammer, and Z\u{a}linescu \cite{KTZ15}.

-For a closed set $X \subseteq \mathbb{K}^n$ ($\mathbb{K}=\mathbb{R}$ or $\mathbb{C}$), the first-order tangent cone $T_0X$ describes feasible first-order directions.
-However, first-order information alone is insufficient to characterize second-order behavior of objective functions or to guarantee quadratic growth of minimizers.
-This motivates the introduction of directional second-order tangent sets, which encode second-order corrections along a fixed tangent direction $u \in T_0X$.
+For a closed set $X\subseteq \mathbb K^n$, the first-order tangent cone $T_0X$ describes feasible first-order directions at the reference point.
+However, first-order information alone is not sufficient to capture second-order behavior, nor to formulate second-order conditions for local optimality.
+This motivates the study of directional second-order tangent sets, which encode second-order corrections along a fixed tangent direction $u\in T_0X$.

-Several notions of second-order tangent sets have been proposed in the literature, differing in their definitions and properties; see~\cite{GiJiNo10,KTZ15}.
-In the context of analytic sets, two particularly natural constructions emerge.
-The \emph{geometric directional second-order tangent set} $T^{2}_{0,u}X$ is defined via limits of second-order approximations along analytic arcs contained in $X$.
-This definition captures genuine geometric realizability but is typically non-algebraic and difficult to compute explicitly.
-On the other hand, the \emph{algebraic directional second-order tangent set} $T^{2,a}_{0,u}X$ is defined through the initial homogeneous parts of analytic equations defining $X$ and their first-order derivatives, making it algebraically tractable.
+In the analytic setting, two notions are particularly natural.
+The geometric directional second-order tangent set $T^2_{0,u}X$ is defined through second-order expansions of analytic curves contained in $X$, and thus reflects genuine geometric realizability.
+By contrast, the algebraic directional second-order tangent set $T^{2,a}_{0,u}X$ is defined by the initial forms of the local equations of $X$ and is therefore more explicitly computable.
+The main purpose of this paper is to clarify the relationship between these two sets.

-In contrast with the classical first-order theory, where, in the complex case, geometric and algebraic tangent cones coincide by Whitney's theorem~\cite{Wh65a, Wh65b}, and in the real case satisfy only inclusion relations~\cite{LeLu20,OW04}-the relationship between geometric and algebraic second-order tangent sets is more subtle.
-One of the main objectives of this paper is to clarify this relationship.
+At the level of first-order tangent cones, the situation is classical.
+In the complex analytic setting, geometric and algebraic tangent cones coincide by Whitney's theorem \cite{Wh65a, Wh65b}, whereas in the real analytic setting only inclusion holds in general.
+For directional second-order tangent sets, however, the relationship is more delicate.
+The geometric set is determined by actual second-order realizability, while the algebraic set is defined by affine conditions involving the initial homogeneous parts of the defining equations and their next homogeneous terms.
+There is therefore no a priori reason for the two notions to coincide.